dmitriz/issue-labeler/TECHNICAL.md

 1. The `active` flag is toggled in the config file
 2. Repository targeting changes (owner/repo)
-3. If `useLocalIssues` is true, mock issues are used instead of API calls
+3. All API calls automatically target the newly selected repository

 ## Secrets Management